 Clinical trials help develop new ways to prevent and treat cancer, providing participating patients with access to some of the most advanced treatments available anywhere.
 The Hollings Cancer Center (HCC) provides support for development of pre-clinical trial and approved clinical trial concepts based on laboratory discoveries made at the Hollings.

 Each full application will be assigned to both internal and external reviewers who have substantial expertise in cancer research and in reviewing grants.
-Proposals will also be reviewed by the HCC Biostatistics Shared Resource.
-Proposals involving clinical trials and/or animal studies require consultation with a biostatistician at least 2 weeks prior to submission of proposals.
-To meet with a biostatistician, please contact Dr. Betsy Hill, Director of HCC Biostatistics Shared Resource.
+Proposals will also be reviewed by the HCC Biostatistics Shared Resource (BSR).
+Proposals involving clinical trials and/or animal studies require consultation with HCC BSR Biostatisticians at least 2 weeks prior to submission of proposals (Dr. Betsy Hill, Director, BSR: firstname.lastname@example.org).
 Collaborations between investigators in the clinical sciences, basic sciences and/or population sciences are strongly encouraged.
 External collaborators are permitted, but all funds must remain within MUSC.
 Trials that address outcomes that interface with cancer prevention and control studies are also encouraged.

 Review criteria will include: